-Since 2012 - Tigers4Ever has distributed 1800 Education Packs with ecology books to children living with wild tigers in 24 villages around Bandhavgarh, Madhya Pradesh, India.
-Tigers4Ever funded 3 Scholarships each year for Students at the Bandhavgarh School of Art since 2013 - 2017.
-From June 2017 the Tigers4Ever Scholarships at the Bandhavgarh School of Art will change so that more children will have an opportunity to learn how to draw, paint and become artists (more details to follow as the new scheme launches in late July 2017).
-From June 2017 Tigers4Ever will also be working closely with the Global Tiger Conservation Society in Bandhavgarh to deliver education packs to the most needy children in rural villages so that they can attend schools & learn.
+Since 2012 - We’ve distributed 1800 Education packs with ecology books to kids living with wild tigers in 24 villages around Bandhavgarh.
+We’ve funded 3 Scholarships per year for Students at the Bandhavgarh School of Art from 2013 - 2017.
+From this year our Scholarships will change so more children will have chance to learn to draw, paint/become artists (more details to follow when the new scheme launches in late August 2017).
+From June 2017 we’re working with the Global Tiger Conservation Society to deliver education packs to the most needy children in rural villages in Bandhavgarh so they can attend schools & learn.

-We work with local communities to ensure they benefit from wild tiger survival.
+Working with local communities to ensure they benefit from wild tiger survival.

 Poor rural families are often large (income around Rs.500 (£5.50)/week) & unable to buy school basics so their kids can go to school.
 Without education kids have reduced employment options & increased dependency on scarce forest resources.

 Without education children in rural communities will probably turn to farming which will cause further deforestation for crop growing & increases the risk of man-animal conflict as animals enter villages in search of food, water & prey.

 Without education kids enter the forest to collect firewood/graze livestock & may lose their lives due to tiger, leopard, bear or wild boar attacks.

 With Scholarships young people have an opportunity to earn income as an artist by either teaching/selling their artwork to tourists.
 Providing alternative income sources enables them to reduce their dependency on scarce forest resources & reduce incidence of man-animal conflict.